wkappel/AMET/docs/AMET_aqProject_Pre_and_Post_Analysis_Script_Guide_v16.md

 Error setting up AMET database
 ```

-This error may be due to SSL/TSL Security issues with connecting to the database versions starting 11.0+, it is recommended to switch to an older version (MariaDB_10.6.8).
+This dbListTables error may be due to SSL/TSL Security issues with connecting to the database versions starting 11.0+, it is recommended to switch to an older version (MariaDB_10.6.8).

 * Diagnose sitecmp errors and verify that sitex csv files are created for each network.